Solomon Islands prime minister survives no-confidence vote after riots | Politics

 Solomon Islands prime minister survives no-confidence vote after riots

-Solomon Islands Prime Minister Manasseh Sogavare on Monday survived a no confidence motion in parliament, after accusing the Pacific island nation's most populous province of being "Taiwan's agent", and anti-government protesters of attempting a coup.

-Solomon Islands Prime Minister Manasseh Sogavare on Monday survived a no confidence motion in parliament, after accusing the Pacific island nation's most populous province of being "Taiwan's agent", and anti-government protesters of attempting a coup.
-Dozens of buildings were burnt and shops looted in the capital of the Pacific island nation just over a week ago, in violence that killed four after Sogavare refused to speak with protesters who had travelled from Malaita province.
+Solomon Islands Prime Minister Manasseh Sogavare on Monday survived a no-confidence motion in parliament after accusing the Pacific island nation's most populous province of being "Taiwan's agent" and anti-government protesters of attempting a coup.
+Dozens of buildings were burnt and shops looted in the capital a week ago in violence that killed four after Sogavare refused to speak with protesters who had traveled from Malaita province.

-Domestic issues and disagreement over a 2019 switch of diplomatic ties to China from Taiwan have fuelled a dispute between the national government and Malaita, and church leaders have urged talks.
-Amid fears that the result of Monday's no-confidence vote could trigger more violence, boats have been banned from Honiara harbour, and more than 200 police and soldiers from Australia, Fiji, New Zealand and Papua New Guinea are on alert.
+Domestic issues and disagreement over a 2019 switch of diplomatic ties to China from Taiwan have fuelled a dispute between the national government and Malaita.
+Church leaders have called for talks.
+Amid fears that the result of Monday's no-confidence vote could trigger more violence, boats have been banned from Honiara harbor and more than 200 police and soldiers from Australia, Fiji, New Zealand, and Papua New Guinea are on alert.

 The no-confidence motion by the Opposition failed, with 15 MPs voting in support, 32 against, and two abstaining.
 Sogavare, now in his fourth stint in office, rejected graft accusations, saying he would not submit to "calls to resign by Taiwan's agents".